Publishers faced with declining print ad revenues need to look beyond digital to pick up the shortfall, according to James Wildman, CEO Hearst Media.

 Hearst may not be charging for online access to its premium brands, but it does see their footprint growing alongside their influence.

-Editors are the ultimate influencers, Wildman argued, talking a swipe at the trend for brands to turn to influencers on YouTube.
+Editors are the ultimate influencers, Wildman argued, taking a swipe at the trend for brands to turn to influencers on YouTube.
 “People understand that those influencers are being paid by an advertiser to say whatever they say and the very next day will drop it like a hot potato.
 That authenticity is very flaky.”

 Contrast that with a title like Good Housekeeping, whose Institute tests 4,000 products a year with the ones that get the “seal of approval going on to sell phenomenally well”.